Meet Jeff Rasley, Fellow Global Debaucherer

 What sort of cultural advice can you bestow to those of us hoping to travel to Nepal?

 Expect the unexpected.
-If you visit my website, you’ll find links to books and articles and narratives of trekking and mountaineering experiences, as well as contacts for planning and booking trips.
+If you visit my website, you’ll find links to books and articles.
+Narratives of trekking and mountaineering experiences are there, too, as well as contacts for planning and booking trips.

 What’s your favorite place in Nepal?
 Why?
 Any specific recommendations?